Susanna Valleau, Music Director

 Barb Levy, Parish Administrator

-Barb takes care of the many visible tasks that you see week to week–producing bulletins, the weekly Highlights, and making website updates.
-Her administrative tasks include supporting Fr.
-David’s work, answering the phones, greeting visitors, taking care of mail and membership records, keeping track of the parish calendar, and bookkeeping (donations and bills, payroll, creating financial reports).
-She is a long-time member of St. Paul’s on lower Queen Anne.
-Office hours are Monday-Thursday 9:30AM-2:00PM.
+Barb lives a few minutes from St. Dunstan’s with her long-time companion and their two cats.
+She loves her commute, and often cycles along the Interurban Trail.
+A graphic artist and webmaster by trade, Barb enjoys working on print and electronic publications at St. Dunstan’s such as bulletins, the weekly Highlights, brochures, banners, and our website.
+Her administrative tasks also include supporting Fr.
+David’s work, facility rentals, answering the phones, greeting folks who come to our doorstep, taking care membership records, keeping track of the parish calendar, and bookkeeping (donations and bills, payroll, creating financial reports).
+She is a long-time member of St. Paul’s on lower Queen Anne where she was baptized in 1992 and continues to serves as thurifer.

 To contact Barb, please call (206) 363-4319 during office hours or email firstname.lastname@example.org.